SAMRATGENZ/samrat-space/README.md

 # samrat-space
-This is a normal data stoed page create using HTML & CSS
+This is a Amazon cloned Website using HTML & CSS